C00kie-/squirrel.lu/intro-to-misp-CTI.md

 # Intro part 2
 # Get you hands dirty, general usage part 1:
 Check once view and understood:
-1. - [ ] Installing and running a MISP VM
+1. - [ ] installing and running a MISP VM
 1. - [ ] create and populate an event
 1. - [ ] viewing data
 1. - [ ] export and API